-- Consult the section "After Running Your Vehicle in Wet Conditions" before proceeding.
+- 1. Consult the section "After Running Your Vehicle in Wet Conditions" before proceeding.
 Make sure you understand the additional maintenance required with wet running. - 2.
 The wheels have small holes molded in to allow air to enter and exit the tire during normal running.
 Water will enter these holes and get trapped inside the tires if holes are not cut in the tires.
 Cut two small holes (3mm or 1/8" diameter) in each tire.
-Each hole should be near the tire centerline, 180 degrees apart. - Confirm that the receiver box O-ring and cover are installed correctly and secure.
-Make sure the screws are tight and the blue O-ring is not visible protruding from the edge of the cover. - 4.
-Confirm that your batteries can be used in wet conditions. - 5.
-Use lower gearing (smaller pinion gears, as low as 19T, with the stock 70-T spur gear) when running in mud, deep puddles, snow, or other similar situations that will restrict the tires and put much higher loads on the motor.
+Each hole should be near the tire centerline, 180° apart. - 3.
+Confirm that the receiver box O-ring and cover are installed correctly and secure.
+Make sure the screws are tight and the blue O-ring is not visibly protruding from the edge of the cover. - 4.
+Confirm that your batteries can be used in wet conditions.